Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The exception: fighting game players still use wired mice.
 Fighting games have frame-perfect inputs, and even 1ms variance matters.
 But for FPS games?
 Wireless at 1ms is the standard now.

-Budget vs. Premium: The Value Breakpoint
+Budget vs Premium: The Value Breakpoint: Which Is Better?

 The Logitech Superlight 2 costs $150 and is used by pros because they're sponsored and money doesn't matter.
 If you're serious about competitive gaming but can't justify $150, the Glorious Model O2 Wireless at $65 is the real play.
 It's 68g, has reliable sensor, wireless 1ms latency, and the community validates it with 3,100+ 4.7-star reviews.
 That's $85 cheaper for 10g more weight — a reasonable trade-off for the price.